tp1de/ioBroker.ems-esp/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
-* return to version 6.0.2 messaging
+* ems-esp: return to version 6.0.2 for error handling

 ### 6.0.3 (2025-12-01)
 * dependabot updates